SriUtkrsh/SriUtkrsh/README.md

 I'm [Utkarsh Srivastava], a passionate Automation Test Engineer from [Kannauj].
 Here are a few things about me:

 - 🔭 I’m currently working on [44DaysCshapSelenium].
-- 🌱 I’m currently learning [CSharpSelenium/Automation].
+- 🌱 I’m currently learning [APIAutomation].
 - 💬 Ask me about [Automation,C#,DotNet,Java,Selenium,Postman,Cucumber,BDD].
 - 📫 How to reach me: [(https://www.linkedin.com/in/qa-utkarsh-srivastava/)].